Branches of Pharmacology with 15 Subdivisions

 Pharmacogenetics

-This branch relates to the study of the effect of genetic changes on drug therapy across populations.
+• This branch concerns the effects of genetic changes on drug therapy across populations.

 Pharmacotherapeutics

-It gives an idea of the symptoms, diagnosis, treatment of a disease, and possible side effects.
-It has more of a clinical component.
+• It gives an idea of the symptoms, diagnosis, treatment, and possible side effects of a disease.
+It has a stronger clinical component.

 General pharmacology